sammck-go/pidfile/README.md

 type ConfigOption func(*Config)
 ```

-ConfigOption is an opaque configuration option setter created by one of the
+ConfigOption is an opaque configuration option setter created by one of the With
-With... functions; it follows the Golang options pattern
+functions.
+It follows the Golang "options" pattern.

 #### func  WithAcquireTimeout